hashicorp-forge/nomad-nodesim/README.md

 - Server mode
 - Task Driver Plugins (or a builtin fake one)
 - Configuration file instead of args
-- Shared HTTP API that uses "?node_id=..." to route requests
+- Add universal "?node_id=..."
+HTTP API support upstream to route the RPCs to individual Client instances.

 ## What Won't Work